Reach the Mayor

 Wanting to further serve the City’s 129,000 residents and 4,000+ businesses, Dana ran for mayor in the fall of 2017.
 Elected by Kent voters, Dana’s mayoral term began January 1, 2018.
 She works closely with Kent City Council on policy issues and setting the direction for Kent.
 With the support of Chief Administrative Officer, Derek Matheson, Dana oversees City staff to ensure that the City’s vision, mission and goals are carried out.
 In addition, Dana serves on a number of local and regional boards to support Kent’s place in the region as the sixth largest city in the state and a critical economic engine serving Puget Sound and beyond.

 Every day as the Kent mayor is different, but Dana loves the many different roles she plays.
 In particular, she loves meeting with business owners to help them form a vision for being a part of Kent.
-Dana also enjoys meeting with residents to hear their ideas and concerns, whether they are one-on-one conversations in her office, in a group setting like her bimonthly Coffee & Conversation events, or with a middle school class that wants to learn more about city government.
+Dana also enjoys meeting with residents to hear their ideas and concerns, whether they are one-on-one conversations in her office, in a group setting like her bimonthly Coffee & Conversation events, or with students who want to learn more about city government.

 When not at work, Dana enjoys camping, spending time with family and friends, attending community events like concerts and the Kent Art Commission Spotlight Series, and volunteering.
 Dana is passionate about serving the many needs of our community, including those of the less fortunate.
 In fact, she is one of the founders of the Shop with a Cop program that raises funds to buy Christmas gifts for needy families through Kent Youth and Family Services, and she encourages all City employees to give back to the community whenever possible.